Here, you will find an overview of the anatomy of the gluteus minimus muscle and links to related posts.

 It has two distinct heads.

 - A thick head originates more anteriorly on the ilium.
 This head inserts closer to the joint capsule on the greater trochanter.
 Consequently, it is stronger and better positioned to internally rotate the hip joint.

 - A thinner head originates more posteriorly.
 That head inserts more superiorly on the trochanter.
 It is better positioned to abduct and assist in lateral rotation.

 - lateral, inferior surface of the ilium between the anterior and inferior gluteal lines.

 - anterior border of the greater trochanter and may insert into the lateral hip joint capsule.

-Function – Anatomists argue the function of the muscle.
-For instance, some see it as the primary abductor of the hip, others say that it only contributes to about 25% of abduction.
+- Anatomists argue the function of the muscle.
+For instance, some see it as the primary abductor of the hip.
+Still, others say that it only contributes to about 25% of abduction.
 It is largely agreed that it is one of the primary internal rotators and assists in lateral rotation.
-It is also observed as stabilizing the femoral head in the acetabulum.
+Also, it stabilizes the femoral head in the acetabulum.

-It has a strong relationship with adductors in stabilizing the lateral motion, rotation and elevation of the pelvis.
+It has a strong relationship with adductors in stabilizing the pelvis’s lateral motion, rotation, and elevation.

 In this translucent view, you can see how gluteus maximus and gluteus medius overlay gluteus minimus, piriformis, and deep rotators.